-The authors acknowledge partial financial support from an Ohio State University Graduate Fellowship and National Science Foundation grant AST-1909841.
+J.W.J. and E.J.G. acknowledge financial support from Ohio State University Graduate Fellowships.
+The developers acknowledge further financial support from National Science Foundation grant AST-1909841.
 We are grateful for valuable discussion with the Ohio State Astronomy Gas, Galaxies, and Feedback group (2017 - present).
 J.W.J. acknowledges input from Jenna Freudenburg on the implementation of the cumulative return fraction.
+The developers thank Paolo Ventura for providing unpublished, theoretically predicted yields from asymptotic giant branch stars at progenitor metallicities of Z = 0.001 and 0.002.
+The developers also thank Ryan J. Cooke for discussion of the primordial helium abundance measured by Pitrou et al. (2021), MNRAS, 502, 2474.